Preston-Landers/QuietPlaces/Readme.md

 *Important*: In order to build and run the app from source, you must create a new private.xml file and put in a Google API key as described below.
 The app won't compile unless you take this extra step of creating a file and inserting a new API key that you got from Google.

+Note that you can't have the Store version of the app installed at the same time as your custom compiled version unless you change the package name of your version.
+IntelliJ can refactor this for you in one step.
+If you don't change the Android package name, you will have to uninstall the store version and lose any saved Quiet Place definitions.

 ## Prerequisites to Build ##